kindelia/Kindelia/WHITEBOOK.md

 In short, Cardano's goals are aligned to ours, but the execution differs drastically.
-Instead of fancy ideas that sound more like academic show-off than practical utilities, Kindelia is just the result of wrapping a functional runtime, the HVM, in a currency-less blockchain, which is just the right recipe to make the ultra-secure, worldwide functional computer that Cardano envisioned, but couldn't deliver.
-Finally, instead of a massive, VC-funded company building a highly complex system, Kindelia is just a minimal open-source standard - our entire implementation is under 10k lines of code! - promoting node diversity and making it inherently independent from its original creators.
+Instead of fancy ideas that sound more like academic show-off than practical utilities, K-Chan is just the result of wrapping a functional runtime, the HVM, in a currency-less blockchain, which is just the right recipe to make the ultra-secure, worldwide functional computer that Cardano envisioned, but couldn't deliver.
+Finally, instead of a massive, VC-funded company building a highly complex system, K-Chan is just a minimal open-source standard - our entire implementation is under 10k lines of code! - promoting node diversity and making it inherently independent from its original creators.

-Finally, note that we do not claim that Kindelia is *better* than Cardano.
+Finally, note that we do not claim that K-Chan is *better* than Cardano.
 It is impossible to innovate without trying new things, and it is okay if some ideas don't work so well.
 Cardano has great minds, and has everything it takes to build a great decentralized computer.